ballercat/walt/packages/walt-plugin-syntax-closure/README.md

 type ClosureSetf64 = (i32, f64) => void;
 // End Closure Imports Header
 ```

+**Note**: There is no memory cleanup in the reference implementation of the
+imports.

 **Note**: You may provide your own import object under `walt-plugin-closure` as
 long as it matches the API above.
 The buit-in import provided by plugin isn't